procedural-build/sustainabilitytool-docs/content/index/2_General Guidance.md

 (Metric 1 / Metric 2) x 100 = Indicator 1

-Metric 1 = Total number of staff who were previously unemployed before project on the project.
+- Metric 1 = Total number of staff who were previously unemployed before project on the project.
-Metric 2 = Total number of staff on a project
+- Metric 2 = Total number of staff on a project

-Indicator 1 = % of staff who were unemployed before joining the project#
+- Indicator 1 = % of staff who were unemployed before joining the project#

 ### [#](#-conversion-factors) Conversion factors

 Conversion factors enable to calculate a metric from sub-metrics in a different unit e.g. 'scope 3 carbon emissions' in CO2e from the sub-metric 'non-hazardous waste' in tonnes.

-Where required, the tool uses conversion factors to make sure that the metric figures are appropriate to the requirements of the indicator and reporting requirements of the project (i.e. Reporting users report total waste in KG, but the Client wants information in tonnes).
+Where required, the tool uses conversion factors to make sure that the metric figures are appropriate to the requirements of the indicator and reporting requirements of the project (i.e. reporting users report total waste in KG, but the client wants information in tonnes).

 ### [#](#-dashboards) Dashboards